sequencing-dev/sequencing/README.md

 **Uploading Examples**

-So that others may learn from and reproduce the results of your work, please consider uploading a demonstration of the simulations performed for your publication in the form of Jupyter notebooks or Python files to the [sequencing-examples](https://github.com/sequencing-dev/sequencing-examples) repository.
+So that others may learn from and reproduce the results of your work, please consider uploading a demonstration of the simulations performed for your publication in the form of well-documented Jupyter notebooks or Python files to the [sequencing-examples](https://github.com/sequencing-dev/sequencing-examples) repository.